Odessa, Missouri

 Odessa is the largest city in Lafayette County, Missouri, and part of the Kansas City metropolitan area within the Midwestern United States.
 The population was 5,593 at the 2020 census.
 Located along Interstate 70 Odessa's historic downtown is home to a range of boutique shops and restaurants.
 The city is host to the annual Puddle Jumper Days town fair, the Odessa Rodeo, a Christmas lighting ceremony and various other community events held throughout the year.

 History

-Odessa was platted in 1878, and named after Odesa, in Ukraine.
+Odessa was platted in 1878, and named after Odesa, Ukraine.
 A post office called Odessa has been in operation since 1879.

+In 1972 former President Harry Truman purchased his last car, a 1972 Chrysler Newport, from a dealership in Odessa.

 The Odessa Ice Cream Company Building was listed on the National Register of Historic Places in 1996.